 Here are alternate methods to do the above tasks:

 Select the item.
 Press Ctrl + X to cut it.
 Press Ctrl + C to copy it.
-Press Ctrl + V to paste it after you are in the place where you want to paste the item.
+Press Ctrl + V to paste it after you are where you want to paste the item.

 Note that you can do the above for multiple items too.

 Please select the item and right-click on it.
 You can see the cut and copy icons in the context menu you saw earlier.
 Use the one you prefer.

 To paste an item, go where you want to paste it and then right-click on the blank space.
 Now, you can see the Paste icon.
 Hit it.

 Here’s an alternate way to do this task:

 Select the item.
 Press Shift + F10 or right-click on it and then hit Show more options.
 Now, choose the cut or copy option.